microsoft/terminal/doc/specs/#1595 - Suggestions UI/Suggestions-UI.md

 ```

 That would basically _have_ to be special cased for this source, at least for
 now.
-We could refactor that later to beetter deal with extensions.
+We could refactor that later to better deal with extensions.

 Let's make sure this would work for something `fig`-like, where the "prompt" is
 literally the prompt, what the user has already typed at the commandline.